linkslice/ZenPackers/databases.rst

   error: [Errno 104] Connection reset by peer

 This indicates that RabbitMQ's internal setup has been corrupted.
-RabbitMQ does not have a simple configuration file you can tweek.
+RabbitMQ does not have a simple configuration file you can tweak.
 It must be fixed by setting environment variables and then re-started.
 Its been rumored that even changing the hostname can make the Rabbit barf...
 This is becuase RabbitMQ names the database folders with the hostname.